nsiksnys/arbell-php-test/README.md

 ## Running locally
 For local development, we can use the [Symfony binary](https://symfony.com/download) to run the local server.

-Once the binary is installed, run `symfony server:start`.
-If this does not work, check where the symfony binary is located.
+Once the binary is installed, run `php bin/console asset-map:compile --no-debug` to compile all assets, followed by `symfony server:start`.
+If this last command does not work, check where the symfony binary is located.
 For Linux systems the default location is `$HOME/.symfony/bin`.

 By default, the api is available at `http://localhost:8000/api`.
 If you enter this url in a browser you will be redirected to the OpenAPI documentation.